doingandlearning/altusPythonWorkshops1/1-functional-programming/exercise1.md

 # Requirements
 1. The function should take a string(text) and an integer(N) as its arguments
-2. The function should return a list of tuples, each containing a word and its frequency, sorted by frequency in descending order
+2. The function should return a list of tuples, each containing a word and its frequency, sorted by frequency in descending order `[("the", 10)]`
 3. The function should be case-insensitive and remove punctuation from the text

 # Tips